Cunard-White Star Line

 Founded by Thomas Henry Ismay in the 1860s as a main competitor to Cunard Line, the famed White Star Line (trading name of the Oceanic Steam Navigation Company) built up a fleet of modern, comfortable ocean liners.

 Purchased by the American J.P.
 Morgan’s IMM Co. in the early 20th Century, it was amalgamated with a number of smaller lines and managed under the leadership of Thomas Ismay’s son, J. Bruce Ismay.

-During the decade starting in 1910 they built their three most iconic liners, Olympic, Titanic and Gigantic (later Britannic), however disaster shadowed White Star Line and by the end of the decade only Olympic remained.
+During the decade starting in 1910 they completed their three most iconic liners, Olympic, Titanic and Gigantic (launched as Britannic).
+However disaster followed White Star Line and by the end of the decade only Olympic remained.